rugbyprof/3013-Algorithms/Lectures/Tries/README.md

 - Worst-case: $O(L)$ You traverse (or create) one node per character in the word.
 - At each step, you index into the child pointer (or map) that corresponds to the current character.
-- This operation takes $O(1)$ if using an array (e.g., children[26]) or $O(log k) /div O(1)$ if using some kind of map/hashtable, repeated $L$ times.
+- This operation takes $O(1)$ if using an array (e.g., children[26]) or $O(log\ k)\ /\ O(1)$ if using some kind of map/hashtable, repeated $L$ times.

 #### b.
 Search

 - Worst-case: $O(L)$
-  Similar to insertion: you traverse up to L nodes in the trie, once per character, to see if the path exists.
+  Similar to insertion: you traverse up to $L$ nodes in the trie, once per character, to see if the path exists.

 #### c.
 Deletion

 - Worst-case: $O(L)$
   You must first find the last character of the word (as in search) and then remove or mark the end-of-word flag.
-If you need to fully remove unused nodes (i.e., if they are no longer needed by other words), you might walk back up and deallocate, which still remains proportional to L.
+If you need to fully remove unused nodes (i.e., if they are no longer needed by other words), you might walk back up and deallocate, which still remains proportional to $L$.

 #### Key takeaway: